Fine-Tuning the Odds in Bayesian Networks: Parametric Bayesian networks

 \section{Parametric Bayesian networks}

-This section defines \emph{parametric} Bayesian networks (BNs)\footnote{Our notion of parametric BN should not be confused with existing parametric notions that consider variations of the structure, i.e., the topology of the BN.} and defines the sensitivity analysis and parameter tuning tasks from the literature that we consider. \ where $h$ and $h'$ are joint variable evaluations for the hypothesis $H$. \item[Hypothesis difference parameter tuning.]
+This section defines \emph{parametric} Bayesian networks (BNs)\footnote{Our notion of parametric BN should not be confused with existing parametric notions that consider variations of the structure, i.e., the topology of the BN.} and defines the sensitivity analysis and parameter tuning tasks from the literature that we consider.

+\emph{Parameters.} Let $X = \{ x_1, \ldots, x_n \}$ be a finite set of real-valued \textit{parameters} and $\mathbb{Q}(X)$ denote the set of multivariate polynomials over $X$ with rational coefficients.
+A \emph{parameter instantiation} is a function $u \colon X \to \mathbb{R}$.
+A polynomial $f$ can be interpreted as a function $f \colon \mathbb{R}^n \to \mathbb{R}$ where $f(u)$ is obtained by substitution, i.e., in $f(u)$ each occurrence of $x_i$ in $f$ is replaced by $u(x_i)$.
+To make clear where substitution occurs, we write $f[u]$ instead of $f(u)$ from now on.
+We assume that all parameters are bounded, i.e., $\text{\it lb}_i \leq u(x_i) \leq \text{\it ub}_i$ for each parameter $x_i$.
+The \emph{parameter space} of $X$ is the set of all possible parameter values, the hyper-rectangle spanned by the intervals $[\text{\it lb}_i, \text{\it ub}_i]$.
+A subset $R$ of the parameter space is called a \emph{region}. \ where $h$ and $h'$ are joint variable evaluations for the hypothesis $H$. \item[Hypothesis difference parameter tuning.]
 Find an instantiation $u$ s.t.

 where $h$ and $h'$ are joint variable evaluations for the hypothesis $H$. \item[Minimal change parameter tuning.]
 For a given parameter instantiation $u_0$ and $\epsilon \in \mathbb{Q}_{> 0}$, find an instantiation $u$ s.t.